NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/README.md

 *   **Slowly Changing Dimension (SCD) Type 2 Implementation**:  Historical changes in the data are tracked using SCD Type 2 logic, which involves maintaining a history of changes over time by adding new records with updated information and marking previous records as inactive.
 *   **Storage**: Transformed data is stored in Delta tables to support ACID transactions, incremental loads, and versioning.

 Notebooks located in the "Silver" folder within the Databricks workspace detail the logic and code used for these transformations.
 The silver layer delivers clean, standardized, enriched data suitable for further analytics and consumption by data scientists or data analysts.
-[See all notebooks and transformations in **Silver Layer**](https://github.com/NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/tree/main/Notebooks/3-%20Silver)
+[See all notebooks and transformations in the **Silver Layer**](https://github.com/NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/tree/main/Notebooks/3-%20Silver)

 ### d.
 Gold Layer